Teschl/TopoPyBox/README.md

 ### informations about the project

-we use a typical cmake c++ directory hierarchie
+we use a typical cmake-cpp directory hierarchie with the addition of separate libraries.so

 ```bash